nghin/vacsf.org.dev/_posts/meditations/2016-01-19-Mortify-the-Deeds-of-the-Flesh.md

 ## The biblical, and correct, view

 What is the Bible about?
 Is it a book of morality to deal with Man's countless vices?
 Or is it one to bridge the impossible chasm between God and Man?
-Indeed though it started out showing Man's utter depravity by showing their uncountable acts that came from the deepest parts of their fallen humanity, it moved on to the triumphant declaration, not anyone of flesh and blood, but of the Son of God as their Savior.
+Indeed though it started out showing Man's utter depravity by showing their uncountable acts that came from the deepest parts of their fallen humanity, it moved on to the triumphant declaration, not of anyone of flesh and blood, but of the Son of God as their Savior.

 The Bible, in the part we called the Old Testament, gave mankind for a limitted time a chance to go through a test, through the Old Covenant with the ten commandments and statutes, with the ultimate goal of bringing them to a place where they're on their knees realizing that no matter how much they try with their flesh, by doing something, or avoid doing something else, by using the ten commandments and various Mosaic laws and statutes as their moral yardsticks, they would still fall far short of God's standard of righteousness.